m3tac0de/sofabaton-virtual-remote/docs/automation_triggers.md

 3. That keypress contains a **device_id**.
 4. Using that device_id, the card looks up **all commands for that same device** (this lookup is invisible to you).
 5. The card then offers a button to **Create MQTT Discovery Triggers** for that device.
-6. When clicked, a new MQTT topic is created under **homeassistant/device_automation** for each command.
+6. When clicked, a new MQTT topic is created for each command, and retained under **homeassistant/device_automation** in your broker.
 By merely creating these, we've added these triggers to Home Assistant.

 ### Important: the triggers work without the card